gogins/cloud-5/README.md

 able to control and/or customize the piece -- perhaps quite a bit, amounting to a new piece, co-composed with me.

-For more information on most of these pieces, open the piece anbd view its
+For more information on most of these pieces, open the piece and view its
 <i><b>About</b></i> tab, or use the browser's inspector to view the underlying
 code.